How to Add Barcode Signatures to .NET Documents (The Smart Way)

-Setting Up Your Project with the Right Namespaces
+Setting Up Your Project (The Right Way)

 using System;